 Writing a novel is a worthy goal for any writer.
 Like Anne Lamott says, “Writing can give you what having a baby can give you; it can get you to start paying attention, can help you soften, can wake you up.”

-I am up to chapter 11 now and I am loving it.
-I can’t wait to hold this baby in my arms.
-Because it is mine and mine alone.
+I am up to chapter 11 now, and I love it.
+I can’t wait to hold this baby in my arms because it is mine and mine alone.